thirumurthis/Learnings/K8s_Architecture.md

       - Names of resources (deployments and pods) should be unique within the namespace, not necessarliy accross separate namespaces
         - Different team can have an _application name authentication_ in their own namespaces

-  ##### When launching a K8s, there is a default namespace where all objects is placed.
+  ###### When launching a K8s, there is a default namespace where all objects is placed.
 Namespace is allowed to create whenenver the user wishes.

+  ###### When a new Kuberntes application is installed, a new _namespace_ is installed, which doesn't interfere with existing cluster.